jwood000/RcppBigIntAlgos/README.md

 ### Using Multiple Threads

 As of version `0.3.0`, we can utilize multiple threads with the help of [RcppThread](https://github.com/tnagler/RcppThread).
-For example, we factor the largest [Cunnaningham Most Wanted](<https://www.lehigh.edu/~bad0/msg06332.html>) number from the first edition released in 1983 in less than 30 seconds and [RSA-79](<https://members.loria.fr/PZimmermann/records/rsa.html>) can be factored in under 4 minutes.
+For example, we factor the largest [Cunnaningham Most Wanted](<https://www.lehigh.edu/~bad0/msg06332.html>) number from the first edition released in 1983 in less than 30 seconds and [RSA-79](<https://members.loria.fr/PZimmermann/records/rsa.html>) can be factored in ~3 minutes.

 Finally, we factor [RSA-99](<https://members.loria.fr/PZimmermann/records/rsa.html>) in under 8 hours.